Monika Schleier-Smith

-In the fall of 2013, Schleier-Smith joined the Stanford faculty as an Assistant Professor of Physics.
+In the fall of 2013, Schleier-Smith joined the Stanford faculty, where she is currently an associate professor in the Department of Physics.
 The Schleier-Smith Lab exploits precise hybrid light-matter interactions to demonstrate engineered dynamics in cold atom systems.
 According to Schleier-Smith, "Hybrid systems are likely to harbor surprises that will fuel quantum science for decades to come".
 An important regime under investigation is the entanglement frontier.

-She is a recipient of the 2019 Presidential Early Career Award for Scientists and Engineers.
+In 2020, Schleier-Smith was named a MacArthur Fellow, for her quantum technology research, and received an unrestricted stipend of $625,000.

-In 2020, Schleier was awarded a MacArthur Fellowship in recognition of her work.
+In 2024, she was named one of the Gordon and Betty Moore Foundation's Experimental Physics Investigators, and received a five-year, $1.25 million grant for her research at Stanford.

-In 2021, Schleier received the I.I Rabi Prize in Atomic, Molecular and Optical Physics for her work in quantum optics.
+Personal

-In 2021, Schleier was named a Fellow of the American Physical Society.
+During her years at Harvard and MIT, Schleier-Smith completed the Boston Marathon six times.